dcragusa/PythonMorsels/point/point.md

 This week I'd like you to write a class representing a 3-dimensional point.

-The Point class must accept 3 values on initialization (x, y, and z) and have x, y, and z attributes.
+The `Point` class must accept 3 values on initialization (`x`, `y`, and `z`) and have `x`, `y`, and `z` attributes.
 It must also have a helpful string representation.
 Additionally, point objects should be comparable to each other (two points are equal if their coordinates are the same and not equal otherwise).

 Example usage: